finos/FDC3-conformance-framework/README.md

  - `tests` - the FDC3 conformance tests, implemented using Mocha / TypeScript, making use of the FDC3 type definitions, [@finos/fdc3](https://www.npmjs.com/package/@finos/fdc3).
  - `static` - HTML files used to create the static server
  - `directory` - Some JSON files in the FDC3 V2 Directory format that you can use to set up your desktop agent with either 1.2 or 2.0 test suites.
- - 'terms-conditions' - [Terms and Conditions](terms-conditions/FDC3-Certified-Terms.md) of the Conformance Program.
+ - `terms-conditions` - [Terms and Conditions](terms-conditions/FDC3-Certified-Terms.md) of the Conformance Program.
 Instructions for joining the program are [here](Instructions.md)

 2. **Install Dependencies**